orientechnologies/orientdb-docs/indexing/Full-Text-Index.md

           FULLTEXT ENGINE LUCENE</code>
 </pre>

-When multiple properties should be indexed, a single multi-field index should be preferred.
+When multiple properties should be indexed, define a *single multi-field index* over the class.
 A single multi-field index needs less resources, such as file handlers.
 Moreover, it is easy to write better Lucene queries.
-The default analyzer used by OrientDB when a Lucene index is created id the [StandardAnalyzer](https://lucene.apache.org/core/6_6_0/core/org/apache/lucene/analysis/standard/StandardAnalyzer.html).
+The default analyzer used by OrientDB when a Lucene index is created is the [StandardAnalyzer](https://lucene.apache.org/core/6_6_0/core/org/apache/lucene/analysis/standard/StandardAnalyzer.html).
+The StandardAnalyzer usually works fine with western languages, but Lucene offers analyzer for different languages and use cases.

 ## Two minutes tutorial